-While the approximate ride time per charge is advertised at an uninspiringly low one hour, you’ll be pleased to learn that KTM have kitted the Freeride E-XC with an absurdly fast charging time.
-For a full 100% charge, it only takes a mere 80 minutes – and that’s crazy fast.
+While the approximate ride time per charge is advertised at an uninspiringly low 1-hour, you’ll be pleased to learn that KTM has kitted the Freeride E-XC with an absurdly fast charging time.
+For a full 100% charge, it only takes a mere 80-minutes – and that’s crazy fast.
 In fact, after an hour of intense off-roading, a nice hour and twenty rest is a welcome treat.
-Ride, recharge, rest and repeat.
+Ride, recharge, rest, and repeat.
 It’s a simple formula, but it makes the KTM a real contender for the best electric dirt bike crown.
+With a seat height of 35.9 inches and a weight of 244 lbs, this is a real KTM electric dike bike for adults that you can really enjoy.
 The price is quite attractive too, especially when compared with some of the lighter models above, with an MSRP of $8,299.

 Alta Motors are an all-American motorcycle manufacturing company and they’ve been producing some excellent electric dirt bike models out of their California based factory over the past few years.
 While some prefer the supermoto variant, for real off-road riding the Redshift MX is really what you need.
-Designed and built to rival conventional gasoline powered 250cc dirt bikes, the Redshift MX makes for the perfect off-road tool no matter what the conditions demand and comes equipped with some top shelf accessories like WP suspension and Brembo brakes.
+Designed and built to rival conventional gasoline-powered 250cc dirt bikes, the Redshift MX makes for the perfect off-road tool no matter what the conditions demand.
+It comes equipped with some top-shelf accessories like WP suspension and Brembo brakes as well.

-Thanks to the combination of a modern Lithium Ion battery and a high-speed PMAC motor, the Alta Motors Redshift MX is capable of shooting out the equivalent to 42 hp and a giant 120 lb-ft of torque, can achieve a top speed of 80 mph, and travel to a maximum range of 50 miles per charge.
-50 miles is more than enough, and when you learn that it can charge to full in 4 hours (or 2 with the rapid charge option) you can see why the Redshift MX is such a popular electric motocross bike.
-Unlike other Alta models like the supermoto or electric enduro, the MX is not street-legal.
+Thanks to the combination of a modern lithium-ion battery and a high-speed PMAC motor, the Alta Motors Redshift MX is capable of shooting out the equivalent to 42 hp and a giant 120 lb-ft of torque.
+It can achieve a top speed of 80 mph and travel 50-miles per charge.
+50-miles is more than enough, and when you learn that it can charge to full in 4 hours (or 2 with the rapid charge option) you can see why the Redshift MX is such a popular electric motocross bike.
+Unlike other Alta electric dirt bike models like the supermoto or electric enduro, the MX is not street-legal.
 Prices for this bad boy start from $10,495.

 #04.
 The Armotia Due X